NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/quoFEM/FEM.rst

 FEM: Finite Element Method
 ==========================

 The **FEM** tab will present users with a selection of FEM applications.
+Currently, there are six options:
+  #.
+OpenSees
+  #.
+Python
+  #.
+FEAPpv
+  #.
+SurrogateGP (using a surrogate model trained in quoFEM in place of a numerical simulation model)
+  #.
+Custom (user-specified application)
-Currently, there are six options: OpenSees, Python, FEAPpv, SurrogateGP (using a surrogate model trained in quoFEM in place of a numerical simulation model), Custom (user-specified application), 'Multi Model' (using more than one model in an analysis), along with the option of specifying no simulation model.
+  #.
+Multi Model (using more than one model in an analysis), along with the option of specifying no simulation model.

+  The user must select one of these applications to proceed with the analysis.
+The user must also provide the necessary input files for the selected application.
+The input files required for each application are described below.

 .. _figFEM: